March 21, 2023

 You can find them at 6315 South Central.

-As far as classes go, they offer a range of options—and all of them are suited to participants of any fitness level.
-But honestly, our favorite option for beginners is definitely the Bootcamp class.
-This class engages your muscles while you ride via circuit training.
-In this class, you can get fit and build muscle while cycling.
+When it comes to classes, they offer a range of options tailored to all fitness levels.
+But honestly, our personal favorite for beginners is the Bootcamp class.
+This unique class engages your muscles while you ride through circuit training, so you can get fit and build muscle while cycling.
+It’s a fantastic way to combine cardio and strength training in one fun, effective workout that keeps you motivated every pedal stroke of the way.

 Price: Drop in for one class for $15, or buy multiple classes at once to get lower per-class rates.